Last Updated on March 22, 2022 by Dave Farquhar

 Most importantly, Menards backs Masterforce hand tools with a lifetime warranty.
 Like days of yore, when you could take a broken or rusty Craftsman tool to Sears to get a replacement, you can take a damaged Masterforce tool to the customer service counter at Menards and they’ll replace it, as long as you didn’t do something totally ridiculous with it.
 No receipt needed.

 If you find a good deal on Masterforce hand tools, there’s no reason not to buy them.
-The quality is fine, and you don’t have to worry about the battery system, which is really the only knock on Masterforce power tools.
+The quality is fine, since they’re hand tools, you don’t have to worry about the battery system, which is really the only knock on Masterforce power tools.
 If it’s a tool you need and the price is right, get it.